Vinu2130/To-Do-App/README.md

-# This is To-Do app which has GUI and CLI feature
+# This is a To-Do app which has GUI and CLI feature